-Why Consider Treatment for Heroin Addiction at The Refuge?
+Why Consider Treatment for Heroin Addiction at Our Center?

 The consequences of chronic heroin abuse can impact nearly every area of an addict’s life, leaving nothing untouched.
 If you’re addicted to heroin, you may realize that your loved ones have pulled away, too afraid to watch as you spiral downward.
 You may be unable to hold down a job, leaving you in financial ruin and unsure of how to score your next fix.
 You may have been kicked out of your home.
 Life doesn’t have to be so hard.

-A residential treatment center for addiction has been one of the most effective ways to treat addiction and chemical dependency as it allows client’s the chance to escape their problems and focus upon recovery.
-In addition, a residential treatment center is strongly focused upon treating all aspects of a person, helping you learn new ways to cope, strategies to prevent relapse, and ways to handle triggers for use.
+A residential treatment center for addiction has been one of the most effective ways to treat addiction and chemical dependency as it allows a client the chance to escape their problems and focus on recovery.
+In addition, a residential treatment center is strongly focused on treating all aspects of a person, helping you learn new ways to cope, strategies to prevent relapse, and ways to handle triggers for use.

-When you come to The Refuge, you’ll know you’ve come to a healing place.
+When you come to our nationally recognized heroin addiction treatment center, you’ll know you’ve come to a healing place.
 Our warm, welcoming environment is designed to allow you the opportunity to grow, learn, and heal from your addiction to heroin.
-Our staff will spend a great deal of time getting to know you, the challenges you face, your needs and desires, and your likes and dislikes.
+Our rehab staff will spend a great deal of time getting to know you, the challenges you face, your needs and desires, and your likes and dislikes.
 Through this information, we’ll be able to create a full picture of who you are as a person.
 We know that you’re more than an addict or a series of symptoms.
 As a holistic treatment center, we aim to treat all of you – mind, body, and spirit.
-At The Refuge, we’re ready to help you learn to help yourself.
-Our healing center provides you with the ideal place for you to get away from the everyday stresses of life and focus upon what really matters – getting better.
+We are ready to help you learn to help yourself.
+Our heroin addiction rehab center provides you with the ideal place for you to get away from the everyday stresses of life and focus on what really matters – getting better.
 Our interdisciplinary team composed of doctors, nurses, psychiatrists, mental health professionals, psychologists, social workers, and other supportive staff will work alongside you to develop a care plan for your stay with us that meets all of your needs.

-Treatment Options for Heroin Addiction at The Refuge
+Treatment Options for Heroin Addiction at Our Center

 When you come to us for help battling your heroin addiction, you’ll first undergo a series of medical and psychiatric evaluations.
 The results of our medical evaluation will uncover any medical complications related to your heroin use.
 The results of our psychiatric evaluation will allow us to determine any co-occurring disorders as well as other challenges that you are facing.
 The combined results of these evaluations will be used to work alongside you to create a plan of care for your stay with us that meets all of your needs.

-Detox: If it is determined that you are physically dependent upon heroin, you will undergo detox before entering our addiction program.
+Detox: If it is determined that you are physically dependent on heroin, you will undergo detox before entering our addiction treatment center.
 During detox, you’ll be safely and effectively detoxed from heroin and any other substances in your body.
-When you are medically stabilized, you’ll then move into the addiction rehab program at The Refuge.
+When you are medically stabilized, you’ll then move into our residential addiction rehab center.

 Medication may be used at the beginning of your stay with us to help ease unpleasant withdrawal symptoms or manage symptoms of a co-occurring disorder.
 The decision to use medication will be made based upon the recommendations of your treatment team.

-Individual therapy is often used for individuals who are battling addiction.
+Individual therapy is often used in our rehab center for individuals who are battling addiction.
 Through one-on-one talk therapy, we’ll be able to work with you to unearth the reasons behind your addiction.
 We’ll also spend time working on developing coping skills, ways to prevent relapse, and stress management techniques.

-Cognitive behavioral therapy (CBT) is often used in our therapeutic programs to allow you to focus upon your thoughts and how these thoughts affect your behaviors.
+Cognitive behavioral therapy (CBT) is often used in our treatments to allow you to focus on your thoughts and how these thoughts affect your behaviors.
 We’ll work to identify negative patterns of thought and correct them so that you can view the world more optimistically.
 By changing your negative perceptions into more positive ones, you’ll be able to see the world more appropriately and change your behavior in positive ways.